carteras/IT-CBR/assignments/Structured Project/2022_Semester2_AI2_Proposal Review.md

 ### Project planning improvements

-Lastly, you must submit at least three improvements to your design proposals.
+Lastly, you must submit improvements to your design proposals.
 These improvements must highlight why you have chosen to make them.
 These highlights must come from your self-reflection, peer-review, or ideally, both.

+In the rare case that you can\'t find any improvements from your cohort, you may negotiate to extend your project design to include more detailed design under discussion with your teacher.

 ## Rubric